raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_2.md

 ## Twelve Sessions
-Sessions 1 to 5 gradually introduce learners to app idea development focusing on a real-world issue.
+Sessions 1 to 5 gradually introduce learners to the process of developing ideas for apps that can address a real-world issue.
 From Session 6, pupils are introduced to the App Lab environment and related blocks that can be used to construct their app.
-Over the course of the rest of these subsequent sessions, pupils explore the programming concepts of sequencing, selection and repetition to produce an app of their choice.
+Over the course of these subsequent sessions, pupils explore the programming concepts of sequencing, selection and repetition to produce an app of their choice.

 ![Lesson Folders on screen and rest cursor on each folder](images/Relevance-LessonFolderAccess.gif)